 OS X Yosemite introduces a beautiful new design, useful new connections between your Mac and iOS devices, and amazing new features for the apps you use most.

-Expanded VoiceOver support for iBooks iBooks supports the reading of ePub documents with VoiceOver.
+Expanded VoiceOver support for iBooks iBooks supports the reading of ePub documents and rich, interactive Multi-Touch textbooks with VoiceOver.

 Improved reading and navigation in Safari and Mail Safari and Mail use the same text navigation conventions, so you can move through both apps more fluidly.
 Mail also supports mail thread indentations for better navigation through multiparty threads.